dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/spatial-system.md

 When designing with type, there may sometimes be small discrepancies between the design file view and the coded in-browser view.

-In order to see how type is rendered in the browser and view the space it uses, toggle the grid view in the top right of this document.
+To see how type is rendered in the browser and view the space it uses, toggle the grid view in the top right of this document.

 <InlineImg src={DiscrepanciesSvg} caption="Slight discrepancies between design tool and browser rendering" alt="Discrepancies between design tool and browser" />

-In the image above the heading with the blue background is how Figma shows the space the the heading uses.
+In the image above the heading with the blue background is how Figma shows the space the heading uses.
 The heading with the yellow background is how the browser (Chrome) renders and shows the space taken up.
 Note the space above the first letter 'T'.
 In Figma this is 2 pixels whereas in Chrome it is 6 pixels.

 ## Using Eufemia's spatial system for layout

-The Eufemia Figma library contains a set of standard spacing components which can be very helpful when laying out user interfaces, web pages etc.:
+The Eufemia Figma library contains a set of standard spacing components that can be very helpful when laying out user interfaces, web pages etc.:

 <InlineImg src={StandardSpacingBlocks} caption="Standard Eufemia spacing blocks" alt="Standard Eufemia spacing blocks" />

 Layout design is not limited to these selected sizing blocks.
-If you need more space than the blocks provide simply add it in multiples of **8 pixels**, but don't stretch the components as another designer or developer may simply glance at the space component and read it's label assuming it is exactly as large it was when created.
+If you need more space than the blocks provide simply add it in multiples of **8 pixels**, but don't stretch the components as another designer or developer may simply glance at the space component and read its label assuming it is exactly as large it was when created.

 ### Examples